 How much does it cost to travel to South Korea

 Plan your trip to South Korea with an estimated budget for your travel.
-The average daily cost of food in South Korea is USD 50.94 per person.
-For a family of four, the cost of eating out is USD 203.76.
-For accommodation, be ready to spend around USD 40 for a budget accommodation and USD 263 for a luxury hotel, per day, per person.
-For getting around South Korea, you will need a rough figure of USD 29.2 per day.
+The average daily cost of food in South Korea is USD 50.74 per person.
+For a family of four, the cost of eating out is USD 202.96.
+For getting around South Korea, you will need a rough figure of USD 28.19 per day.
 For detailed South Korea trip cost calculator, use South Korea Trip Planner.

 Average Price of a Luxury Trip in South Korea

 Cost for One Week USD 2380 Per Person

 Cost for Two Weeks USD 4760 Per Person

 Cost for One Month USD 10200 Per Person

 Average Price of a Mid-Range Trip in South Korea